What is an APPG inquiry?

 How will your information be used and GDPR:

-The administration of this inquiry is being undertaken on behalf of the APPG on Hong Kong by The Whitehouse Consultancy, registered with the Information Commissioner's Office.
+The administration of this inquiry is being undertaken on behalf of the APPG on Hong Kong by Whitehouse Communications, registered with the Information Commissioner's Office.
 Whitehouse will only use your information for the purpose of this APPG inquiry.
 We will not share your data with any external organisation and can assure you that your information is encrypted and secure.
 If you decide to send evidence with us via email, please be aware that our email system is also encrypted and that we have taken necessary steps to ensure it is secure.

 We consider that, under the GDPR, the lawful basis for processing your data is that we are engaged in a public task.
 Specifically, processing this data is necessary for Parliamentary functions, in this case, undertaking an APPG inquiry.
 The operation of the GDPR in relation to data collected and processed pursuant to Parliamentary functions is modified by the Data Protection Act 2018.
 Details about the lawful basis for processing personal data can be found on the Information Commissioner’s website here.